 - 2 tablespoons carob powder (or use raw cacao or cocoa powder)

-- Optional extras: ¼ cup chia seeds or flaxmeal or cacoa nibs
+- Optional extras: 1/4 cup chia seeds or flax meal or cacao nibs

-- In a food processor blend nuts and seeds until finely chopped.
+- Using a food processor blend nuts and seeds until finely chopped.

 - Add remaining ingredients and blend until well combined.

 - If mixture is too thick <g class=”gr_ gr_258 gr-alert gr_gramm gr_inline_cards gr_run_anim Grammar multiReplace” id=”258″ data-gr-id=”258″>remove</g> from blender and mix by hand.

 - Roll mixture into balls using a tablespoon measure.

 - Roll in coconut and refrigerate for 2 hours.

 Sometimes the mix can vary in consistency.
 If the mix is runny then put the mix into the fridge and wait for the oil to solidify (approximately 1 hour).
 Then proceed to roll it into balls.
 If the mix is too stiff, try adding a bit more oil or a little liquid.

 sugar-free meal plan – use the stevia option.

 - fodmap – use only stevia and alternative nut option